When do I lodge a review application with the Administrative Appeals Tribunal (AAT)?

 - you are eligible for a merits review of the decision by the AAT

-you should act quickly if you wish to apply for review of that decision.
+you should act quickly if you want to apply for review of that decision.
 This is because there is a time limit by when the application must be lodged for it to be reviewable by the AAT.

 The AAT cannot extend the date by when you must apply to the AAT for a review of that decision.
 You must complete the relevant form and pay any applicable application fee within the time limit.